dakopay/docs/SDK.md

-Install SDK to use protocol.
+Install the SDK in order to use our protocol:

 ```js